Best Way to Light a Charcoal Grill

 Alternative Charcoal Starting Method – Fire Starters

 Using a readymade fire starter can be a quick, easy, and convenient way to get your charcoal going.
-These can work anywhere, in all possible weather conditions, and can get even the hardest and most stubborn of charcoal started properly.
+These can work anywhere, in all possible weather conditions, and this charcoal starter can get even the hardest and most stubborn coals started properly.

 How To Start a Charcoal Grill without a Chimney:

-- Place the charcoal in a heap directly in the grate and place the fire starter directly on the charcoal.
+- Place the charcoal in a heap directly in the grill grates and place the fire starter directly on the charcoal.

 - Ignite the fire starter.

 - As the starter burns, you can move the coals around for even exposure to the heat.